mohdali-127/mohdali-127/README.md

-# 🚀 Mohd Ali Ansari
+# 🚀 Mohd Ali

-**Developer | Creator | Visionary**
+**Developer • Creator • Lifelong Learner**

-Crafting sleek web & mobile experiences with clean code and bold ideas.
+Crafting cool stuff with clean code and bold ideas.

-💡 Turning concepts into code
-🛠️ Full-stack builds & pixel-perfect designs
-🌐 Always online, always building
+Always learning, always building.

-> “Code it till you own it.”
+> “Code it till you own it.” ⚡

-Let’s build the future — one line at a time ⚡